Why managing your stressors, not your stress, is the most effective way to handle chronic stress.

 Just how tracking expenses helps us get clear about what we need to do to improve our financial life, tracking our stressors is an important first step to improving our mental health and emotional life.

 Action Step: Create a notes file on your phone called “stressors.”
-For one week, anytime you feel an increase in your stress levels, note what the stressor was and how much it stress it lead to.
+For one week, anytime you feel an increase in your stress levels, note what the stressor was and how much it stress it leads to.
 You might rate it 1-10 or low-medium-high.

 3. Practice saying no.